venom-blockchain/generator-venom-scaffold/generators/sample/templates/README.md

 ```

 ### Local node
-[Local node](https://hub.docker.com/r/tonlabs/local-node). is a pre-configured Docker image with a Ganache-like local blockchain that is designed for dapp debugging and testing.
+[Local node](https://hub.docker.com/r/tonlabs/local-node) is a pre-configured Docker image with a Ganache-like local blockchain designed for dapp debugging and testing.

 Container exposes the specified 80 port with nginx which proxies requests to /graphql to GraphQL API.
 You can access graphql endpoint at `http://localhost/graphql`